 Generally ,EU EOMs are deployed for national elections (parliamentary and presidential), but they also observe local elections (Cambodia in 2002 and the West Bank and Gaza Strip in 2005) and referenda (Rwanda in 2003 and Democratic Republic of Congo in 2006).

-However, the observation of local elections or referenda is an exception, reserved for cases of specific political significance or for use as a tool to support long-term democratisation goals.
+However, the observation of local elections or referenda is an exception, reserved for cases of specific political significance or for use as a tool to support long-term democratisation goals such as in Kosovo.

 What are the prerequisites for observing?